 Alfredo De Angelis

-After the mid-thirties, international music prevailed upon tango, to such an extent, that our more traditional tango orchestras included foxtrots, polkas, corridos, pasodobles, congas and rhumbas in its repertoire.
+After the mid-thirties, international music prevailed upon Tango to such an extent that our more traditional tango orchestras included foxtrots, polkas, corridos, pasodoble, congas, and rhumbas in its repertoire.

-Since Francisco Canaro, Francisco Lomuto and the Típica Victor until Julio De Caro and Osvaldo Fresedo, they alternated tangos with the most extravagant music.
+From Francisco Canaro, Francisco Lomuto, and the Típica Victor until Julio De Caro and Osvaldo Fresedo alternated tangos with the most extravagant music.

-Hundred of orchestras and vocalists sprang up then, creating the revival of the two-four and so came the wonderful forties.
+Hundreds of orchestras and vocalists sprang up, creating the revival of the two-four, and so came the wonderful forties.

 Alfredo De Angelis belongs to the group of orchestras that focused their interest on dancing.
-This, however, does not mean they lacked artistic value, on the contrary, they were precise in execution, with good arrangements and were lined-up with great musicians and vocalists.
+However, this does not mean they lacked artistic value; on the contrary, they were precise in execution, with good arrangements, and lined up with great musicians and vocalists.

-I always heard people say that De Angelis was a merry-go-round orchestra, that it only was of use for dancing rooms, that it lacked creativity.
-I guess the expression made allusion to the funny habit of the dancers of their displacement on the place turning round following the outline of the dancing floor.
-From other point of view, the criticism may aim at the easy, elementary and routine music of the merry-go-rounds (carrousels).
+I always heard people say that De Angelis was a merry-go-round orchestra, that it was only used for dancing rooms, and lacked creativity.
+I guess the expression alluded to the funny habit of the dancers of their displacement on the place, turning round following the outline of the dancing floor.
+From another point of view, the criticism may aim at the easy, elementary, and routine music of the merry-go-rounds (carrousels).

 I find these definitions somewhat mistaken.

-De Angelis had the beauty of a harmonious and synchronized work, from which a neat simple tango was evidenced, achieved through an efficient handling of rhythm, a careful respect for melody and the showcasing of the singer.
-Continue reading.
+De Angelis had the beauty of a harmonious and synchronized work, from which a neat simple tango was evidenced, achieved through efficient handling of rhythm, a careful respect for melody, and the showcasing of the singer.
+Continue reading at www.todotango.com….